yassine/style-stateful/README.md

 //Here is our mapper
 function mapPropsToStyleState(props, state) {
-  //a state is activated when its associated boolean value is true return {
+  //a style/css state would be activated when its associated boolean value is true return {
     'highlight' : props.isHightlighted,
     'valid'     : !!props.value,